 - via keyboard connected to the CPU board - via keyboard connected to a CON unit of an extender

 Entering OSD

-- 1. Start Command Mode with the hotkey (see Section 5.1). - 2.
-Press <0> to open OSD.
-You will see a list of all available CPUs as a start menu. - 3.
-Press <Esc> to enter the main menu.
+- 1. Start Command Mode with the hotkey.

+- 2. Press <o> to open OSD.
+You will see a list of all available CPUs as a start menu.

+- 3. Press <Esc> to enter the main menu.

 Leaving OSD